-- Footpaths are exclusive right of way to pedestrians, especially in urban areas.
-They are provided for the safety of the pedestrians when both the pedestrian traffic and vehicular traffic is high.
+- Footpaths are the exclusive right of way for pedestrians, especially in urban areas.
+They are provided for the safety of pedestrians when both pedestrian traffic and vehicular traffic are high.

-- Minimum width is 1.5 meter and may be increased based on the traffic.
-The footpath should be either as smooth as the pavement or more smoother than that to induce the pedestrian to use the footpath.
+- The minimum width is 1.5 meters and may be increased based on the traffic.
+The footpath should be either as smooth as the pavement or smoother than that to induce the pedestrian to use the footpath.

 - Guard rails